dockerguys/ranchcat/templates/coredns/0/README.md

 dig @<dns_server_ip> CH TXT id.server
 ```

 5. All requests hosts defined by Rancher load balancer are automatically polled every 30 seconds and served by this DNS server.
+Hosts defined by Rancher load balancer are served statically, i.e. it is never resolved by internal upstream DNS nor upstream DNS.
+6. You need to tag hosts that are running the load balancer with `role.lbs=true`, and the load balancer service must be named `loadbalancer`.

 Caveats